vignettes/c_custom_controls.Rmd

 use your own custom controls.
 This is done by passing their definition

-argument of the glide()
+to the custom_controls argument of the glide()

 function.